'Our loss was a national loss'

-Daughter of Kiwi who died in World Trade Centre attacks says 'our loss was a national loss'
+Daughter of Kiwi who died in 9/11 attacks says 'our loss was a national loss'

 The daughter of a New Zealander who was killed in the September 11 terrorist attacks plans to dedicate her life to helping children who suffer traumatic events.